saile515/templtr/README.md

 # templtr
 ## A lightweight framework for statically generating dynamic html pages, written in C++.

+*Caution: Project is still very early in development, so expect many new features and breaking api changes.*

 **templtr is:**
 * Lightweight
 * Easy to use